NikosSmyrnakis/Tennis-Scoreboard-Display/README.md

 # 📌 Tennis Scoreboard Display
 A project showcasing the development of a tennis scoreboard for outdoor usage.
 This project involved creating both hardware and software.
-The images above document the assembly, wiring, and final result.
+The images below document the assembly, wiring, and final result.

 - 🛠️ **Technologies Used**: (ESP32, software designed in C++ AND Javascript, hardware and PCB Design in EasyEDA)
 - ⚡ **Features**: A User-friendly Application for both iOS and Android devices that controls the Display.